$99.00 at Amazon

 Depth of Data

 All of the devices reviewed count steps, and one of the most basic models counts nothing more than steps.
 That's the 3DFitBud Simple Step Counter.
 The other devices track data beyond simple step counting, by relying on an electronic accelerometer that detects and records movement.
 The accelerometer can also record and interpret additional data, including distance traveled, speed, or duration of activity.
-Beyond the aforementioned simple step counters and the Top Pick Spire, all of the devices reviewed estimate travel distance.
+Beyond the aforementioned simple step counters and the Spire Stone, all of the devices reviewed estimate travel distance.

-The Omron Alvita and Fitbit Zip Wireless count steps and estimate distance traveled.
+The Omron Alvita counts steps and estimate distance traveled.
 The 3D TriSport and the Omron Alvita Optimized offers both of these functions and tracks the duration of an activity.
 The Ozo Fitness SC2 provides all of these services and employs the accelerometer to calculate speed.
 Neither the TriSport, the Alvita Optimized nor the SC2 record information beyond the basic movement and activity data mentioned above.

 In addition to calculating steps and distance, an accelerometer can be used to roughly gauge the quality of your sleep.
 The Bellabeat LEAF and the Spire monitor sleep time and quality.
 The Flex 2 stands alone for using the accelerometer to track swimming and cycling distances.
 (You have to wear it on your ankle while in the saddle.)

 The LEAF and Spire take this a step further by using the accelerometer to track breathing.
 The apps associated with both the Spire and the LEAF provide users with guided meditations while the user wears the device on their chest to monitor breathing.